The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Hibernate Search supports both a Lucene backend and an Elasticsearch backend.

-In the context of Quarkus and to build microservices, we thought the latter would make more sense.
+In the context of Quarkus and to build scalable applications, we thought the latter would make more sense.
 Thus, we focused our efforts on it.

-We don’t have plans to support the Lucene backend in Quarkus for now.
+We don’t have plans to support the Lucene backend in Quarkus for now, though there is an issue tracking progress on such an implementation in the Quarkiverse: quarkiverse/quarkus-hibernate-search-extras#179.

 Configuration Reference for Hibernate Search with Hibernate ORM